alecdibble/nama-sync/README.md

 ## Registering for an account

-Once nama-sync is installed, you will be prompted to login or register for an account.
+Once nama-sync is installed, please run `name-sync` or `aliasync`.
+You will be prompted to login or register for an account.
 AliaSync is free and the base functionality will always stay free.
-Additionally, the data will always stay private.
+Additionally, your data will always stay private.
 Your email or data will never be mined or sold to third parties.
+Your password is encrypted with Bcrypt and the latest best security best practices are utilized.
+Penetration testing is planned for the future.

 ## Why are nama & nama-sync seperate packages?